Styling Headlines

 H2 Headlines

 H2 headlines are the next most important headlines on the page, after the H1 headline.
-Use them to split up long pages into sections.
+Use them to split up pages into sections.

 The H2 headline style customizations you make here will become the H2 option in the Size menu in BlockBuilder's Headline Block.
+H2 size is the default when you drag a Headline Block to a page in BB2.

 If you want to customize an H2 headline on a certain page, you'll do that in BlockBuilder itself, while building or editing the page.